johannschopplich/nuxt-api-party/README.md

 > [!TIP]
 > [📖 Read the documentation](https://nuxt-api-party.byjohann.dev)

-Add this module `nuxt-api-party` to your Nuxt config and prepare your first API connection by setting an endpoint object with the following properties for the `apiParty` module option:
+Add the Nuxt API Party to your Nuxt config and prepare your first API connection by setting an endpoint object with the following properties for the `apiParty` module option:

 ```ts
 // `nuxt.config.ts`